 This quality standard addresses care for people experiencing early pregnancy complications (such as pain and vaginal bleeding) and/or loss in the first trimester of pregnancy.
 This standard applies to all settings and includes diagnosis, follow-up, management, and psychosocial aspects of care for early pregnancy complications and loss up to 13 completed weeks of pregnancy.
 The standard includes:

-- Pregnancy of unknown location (a temporary diagnosis meaning a person has a positive pregnancy test but no pregnancy is visible on ultrasound) - Tubal ectopic pregnancy (a pregnancy in which the embryo implants in a fallopian tube) - Intrauterine pregnancy loss (missed, complete, or incomplete miscarriage)
+- Pregnancy of unknown location (a temporary diagnosis meaning a person has a positive pregnancy test but no pregnancy is visible on ultrasound) - A Note on Terminology